awhfahim/notes/os.md

 -   **Thread**: A thread is the smallest unit of execution within a process.
 A process can have multiple threads.
 Each thread within the process shares the same data space with the entire process, so they can communicate with each other more easily than if they were separate processes.
 Threads are sometimes called lightweight processes and they do not require much overhead to create and manage.
 Has own stack, registers.
 Code segment, data segment, heap are used from the process.

+-   Imagine a multi-tasking chef:

+A process is like the chef in your kitchen.
+They have all the ingredients (data) and tools (resources) needed to cook a meal (program).
+But a chef can only focus on one thing at a time.
+They can't chop vegetables and stir a pot simultaneously.
+Enter threads:

+A thread is like an assistant chef working alongside the main chef.
+A single process can have multiple threads, each handling a specific subtask within the overall program.
+Threads are lightweight compared to processes, meaning they use fewer resources to create and manage.
+This allows the process to appear as if it's doing multiple things at once:

+One thread might be chopping vegetables while another boils water.
+They're not truly executing simultaneously on a single CPU core, but the operating system rapidly switches between them, creating the illusion of concurrency.
+Benefits of threads:

+Improved responsiveness: Programs with threads can react to user input or events even if another task is ongoing (like downloading a file while still using the application).
+Efficient resource sharing: Threads within a process share the same memory space, allowing them to exchange data quickly without needing to copy it between separate processes.
+Analogy:

+Think of building a house (process).
+One thread could be laying the foundation (subtask), while another is framing the walls (another subtask).
+They're not literally building at the same moment, but they can work on their parts quickly back-and-forth.

 ### Concurrency

 Concurrency means executing multiple tasks at the same time but not necessarily simultaneously.
 There are two tasks executing concurrently, but those are run in a 1-core CPU, so the CPU will decide to run a task first and then the other task or run half a task and half another task, etc. Two tasks can start, run, and complete in overlapping time periods i.e Task-2 can start even before Task-1 gets completed.
 It all depends on the system architecture.